 What is the deadline for applications?

-How are students accepted into Auburn Career Center?
+How are students placed at Auburn Career Center?

-The top scoring students are placed in the 20 seats available.
-The District’s guidelines are to place Sophomore students from our ten associate schools; and online, charter and private school students residing in our partner districts, first for their junior/senior years; the next available seats are then awarded to qualifying Freshman students from our ten associate schools.
-Seniors in programs for one year only are eligible for open seats in participating programs.
+The District’s guidelines are to randomly select Sophomore students from our ten associate schools (as well as online, charter and private school students residing in our partner districts) first for their junior/senior years.
+The next available seats are randomly selected for qualifying Freshman students from our ten associate schools (as well as online, charter and private school students residing in our partner districts).

-If there are still available seats, qualifying students from Lakeshore Compact may participate in the selected programs available.
+If there are still available seats, qualifying students from Lakeshore Compact may participate in the pre-selected programs available.